Car Buying Mistakes Topics

 A classic case of excessive ADM was when the Chrysler PT Cruiser was introduced to the market.
 I witnessed people willingly pay $4,000 to $8,000 over MSRP just to be one of the first people to own one.
 Little did they know, the body of the car sits on a Neon frame and the car itself depreciated the same as any other vehicle, if not worse.

-If you're one of those people that must drive the latest and greatest thing on the road, there's nothing wrong with that.
-If you're willing to pay the ADM, pay it in cash on top of your 15-25% down payment.
+If you're one of those people that must drive the latest and greatest vehcile on the road, there's nothing wrong with that.
+If you're willing to pay the ADM, pay it in cash over and above you of your 15-25% cash down payment.
 Doing so will keep you out of a negative equity or upside down situation in the future.

 You can be your worst enemy when it comes to this situation.
 You're looking at a certain car and the salesperson says something like this, "For a little more money this car has a 16 way adjustable power seat."
 Let me ask you a question.
 How many times have you adjusted the seat in your current vehicle 3 or more different ways?

 Overall it's your responsibility to know what you can and cannot afford.
-Review your personal finances, create a budget and determine what you can comfortably afford.
+Review your personal finances, create a budget and determine what you can comfortably afford before you begin your automobile shopping online.

 Buying a Vehicle that Doesn't Meet Your Needs